istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

     type: Programmed
 {{< /text >}}

-Update our `AuthorizationPolicy` to explicitly allow the `sleep` and gateway service accounts to `GET` the `productpage` service, but perform no other operations:
+Update your `AuthorizationPolicy` to explicitly allow the `sleep` and gateway service accounts to `GET` the `productpage` service, but perform no other operations:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF